Jane Johnston Schoolcraft: Writing

-Johnston wrote poetry and traditional Ojibwa stories, and she translated Ojibwa songs into English.
+Johnston wrote poetry and traditional Ojibwe stories, and she translated Ojibwe songs into English.
 She mostly wrote in English, but she wrote several poems in the Ojibwe language, as she lived her daily life in both Ojibwe and English.
 While she did not publish her work, she lived a literary life with her husband Henry Rowe Schoolcraft.
 They worked together closely on each of their writings.
 Her poetry was generally concerned with private life.

-Jane Schoolcraft’s writings have attracted considerable interest from scholars and students, especially those concerned with Native American literature and history.
+Jane Schoolcraft's writings have attracted considerable interest from scholars and students, especially those concerned with Native American literature and history.
 She has been recognized as "the first Native American literary writer, the first known Indian woman writer, the first known Indian poet, the first known poet to write poems in a Native American language and the first known American Indian to write out traditional Indian stories."
 Her role in the Native American literary canon has been compared to that of Anne Bradstreet in the "broader American literary canon."

 Marriage and family

 In 1823 Jane married Henry Rowe Schoolcraft, a US Indian agent in the region, who became a founding figure of American cultural anthropology.
 He was appointed U.S. Indian Agent to the Michigan Territory in 1822 and served in the Northwest until 1841.

-In 1826 and 1827, Henry Schoolcraft produced a handwritten magazine called The Literary Voyager which included some of Jane’s writings.
+In 1826 and 1827, Henry Schoolcraft produced a handwritten magazine called The Literary Voyager which included some of Jane's writings.
 Although he had only single issues, each was distributed widely to residents in Sault Ste.
 Marie, then to his friends in Detroit, New York and other eastern cities.
 The Schoolcrafts' letters to each other during periods of separation often included poetry, also expressing how literature was part of their daily lives.